-You now have extracted the required DEM data.
+You have now extracted the required DEM data.

-At this time, we would suggest turning off the watersheds_NRCS and wv_elev layers and zooming to the extent of the new data layers.
+At this time, we would suggest turning off the watersheds\NRCS and wv\elev layers and zooming to the extent of the new data layers.

 Note: In this example you had to extract a portion of a DEM.
 However, it is often necessary to merge multiple DEMs together.
-This can be accomplished with the Mosaic To New Raster Tool available in the Data Management Toolbox.
+This can be accomplished with the available in the Data Management Toolbox.